ekutner/home-connect-hass/README.md

 ### Bug report requirements
 All non trivial issues require:
-* A click on the **Home Connect Debug Info** button that the intgration is adding to the Home Assistant default "Overview" dashboard.
+* A click on the **Home Connect Debug Info** button that the integration is adding to the Home Assistant default "Overview" dashboard.
 This will dump some critical state information to the log.
 * A full debug log.
 See next section for instructions how to enable debug logging.
 * In some cases, while working on an issue, I will ask you to set a specific *Log Mode*, see below how to do that.